linux-lock/bpflock/README.md

 ## 1. Introduction

-bpflock is designed to work along side systemd or container managers to protect Linux machines using a system wide approach.
+bpflock is designed to work along side, init programs, systemd or container managers to protect Linux machines using a system wide approach.
 It can be used on kubernetes deployments, servers, Linux-IoT devices, and work stations.

-bpflock combines multiple bpf programs to sandbox tasks and containers, only services like systemd or container managers that run in the initial [mnt namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access all Linux kernel features, other tasks including containers that run on their own namespaces will be restricted or completely blocked.
+bpflock combines multiple bpf programs to sandbox tasks and containers, only services like init, systemd or container managers that run in the initial [mnt namespace](https://man7.org/linux/man-pages/man7/namespaces.7.html) will be able to access all Linux kernel features, other tasks including containers that run on their own namespaces will be restricted or completely blocked.

 To read more about Linux namespaces: [Linux namespaces man pages](https://man7.org/linux/man-pages/man7/namespaces.7.html).